-The Project meets the requirements for a Letter of Notification because it is within the types of projects defined by (4)(b) of Appendix A to Ohio Administrative Code Section 4906-1-01, Application Requirement Matrix for Electric Power Transmission Lines:
+The Project meets the requirements for a Construction Notice because it is within the types of projects defined by (1)(a) of Appendix A to Ohio Administrative Code Section 4906-1-01, Application Requirement Matrix for Electric Power Transmission Lines:

-- 4. Constructing additions to existing electric power transmission stations or converting distribution station to transmission stations where: - (b) There is a greater than twenty percent expansion of the fenced area. - 1.
-New construction, extension, or relocation of single or multiple circuit electric power transmission line(s), or upgrading existing transmission or distribution line(s) for operation at a higher transmission voltage, as follows: - (a) Line(s) not greater than 0.2 miles in length.
+- 1. New construction, extension, or relocation of single or multiple circuit electric power transmission line(s), or upgrading existing transmission or distribution line(s) for operation at a higher transmission voltage, as follows: - (a) Line(s) not greater than 0.2 miles in length.

-The Project has been assigned PUCO Case No. 17-0812-EL-BLN.
+The Project has been assigned PUCO Case No. 18-0848-EL-BNR.